 - Estimable – User Stories need to be possible to estimate.
 They need to provide enough information to estimate, without being too detailed.

 - Small – User Stories should be small.
 Not too small.
 But not too big.

 - Testable – User Stories need to be worded in a way that is testable, i.e. not too subjective and to provide clear details of how the User Story will be tested.

-- At the time of writing user story, the requirements would not be very clear.
-It is advisable to capture all the assumptions and constraints related to requirements / user stories.
+- At the time of writing the user story, the requirements would not be very clear.
+It is advisable to capture all the assumptions and constraints related to requirements/user stories.
 These assumptions provide the basis for managing risks.

 - Ensure that user stories are written clearly and have no ambiguity.
-A very famous example is usage of word bi-weekly.
-Many people treat it as once in 15 days, where as other group of people may consider this as twice in a week.
+A very famous example is the usage of the word bi-weekly.
+Many people treat it as once in 15 days, whereas another group of people may consider this as twice in a week.

 - Use a mutually agreed user story format as there is no standard format of a user story and that can lead to confusion.

 - Clearly mention the Acceptance Criteria.
-Acceptance criteria help in the definition of DONE?
-Done definition helps in identifying when a user story is completed
+Do acceptance criteria help in the definition of DONE?
+The done definition helps in identifying when a user story is completed

 - It’s always advised to keep refining the product backlog.
 This will ensure that new user stories are getting added to the list and also the stories which were on low priority might get enough attention.